Transaction fee accounting API reference

 payers/{payer} | Accrued-fee totals, a per-operation-type breakdown, and the most recent accrual events for one payer. | Most recent payer events first. |

-Use the accrual-event and payer endpoints to explain fees owed.
-Use reconciliation history to prove which periods have already been settled.
-Use the exemption list to show which accounts are excluded from fee accrual at the current indexed state.
+Query the accrual-event and payer endpoints to explain fees owed.
+Check the reconciliation history to confirm which periods the platform has already settled.
+Review the exemption list to identify which accounts the platform excludes from fee accrual at the current indexed state.

 Updating feature settings